tutors-sdk/tutors-reference-manual/unit-1-getting-started/note-01-getting-started/note.md

 Whenever you push an update to the repo, it will build and deploy on Vercel.

-For ythe hobby (free) account, your course repo must be public.
+For the hobby (free) account, your course repo must be public.

 ### Alternative Static Site Publish